 If you’re a U.S. horse bettor, you may never have heard the term trixie bet, which is a term most often heard in European betting shops.
+You might find these odds at prominent sportsbooks like TVG.
 It is essentially a strategy for multi-race wagers with a built-in hedge.

 It works like this: Let’s say you like horses A, B, and C in the first three races.
 A trixie would include a Pick 3 and three Daily Doubles (one is actually a parlay, since the races aren’t run consecutively) linking the individual betting interests.
 In other words, using a $5 base bet, a trixie would cost $20 and consist of a $5 Pick 3 with A, B, C; and $5 doubles with A-B, A-C and B-C.